 What are some alternatives to a personal guarantee?

 The fundamental reasons any business owner would sign a personal guarantee are to have a better chance of securing a business loan and getting better loan terms.
 There are a few other ways to accomplish these ends that don’t involve leveraging all your personal assets.

-When you back a business loan with collateral, you get to choose what the bank can take in the event you default on your loan.
-With a personal guarantee, a bank can take your house, car, whatever they decide to go after.
+When you back a business loan with collateral, you get to choose what the bank can take if you default on, or fail to pay, your loan.
+With a personal guarantee, a bank can take your house, car— anything you have, really.
 With a collateral-backed loan, a bank can only seize the specific asset or assets you put on the form.

-So if you don’t want to be at risk of losing your home, you could put up your car instead.
-The bank will decide if you have enough collateral, but at the very least, you’ll get to choose the collateral to put up.
+So if you don’t want to be at risk of losing your home, you could leverage your car instead.
+The bank will decide if you have enough collateral, but at the very least, you’ll get to choose what collateral to give up.
 Collateral-backed loans are safer for the bank in much the same way a personally guaranteed loan is, so you can expect a higher chance of getting funded and better loan terms.